kyleanicholson/learn-programming-notes/Zettelkasten/Call by Value.md

 # Call by Value

-When a function uses call by value, a separate object will be created in call by value method and everything will be copied in the corresponding members this is one of the befit of structure as paramete`
+When a function uses call by value, when the function is called, a separate object will be created in the function call and everything will be copied into that object

 ---
 # References